DevMorph77/Hubtel-Blog-Testing-Suite/README.md

 ## Usage

-To execute the test suite, run the following command:
+To execute the test suite locally, run the following command:

 ```bash
 npx playwright test
 ```

+### Continuous Integration

+This project is set up with GitHub Actions to automatically run the Playwright tests on every push and pull request to the `main` or `master` branches.
+The workflow includes:

+- **Node.js Setup**: Automatically installs Node.js and the project dependencies.
+- **Playwright Browsers Installation**: Ensures the necessary browsers are installed for testing.
+- **Automated Testing**: Runs the Playwright tests and uploads the results for easy access.
+- **Artifact Management**: Test reports are stored for 30 days to track testing outcomes over time.

 ## Test Scripts Overview